memtech3/frog-hurricane/README.md

 # frog-hurricane
 A lightweight and versatile theme for Grav CMS, built with Bulma CSS
+## frog-hurricane-skeleton
+[frog-hurricane-skeleton](https://github.com/memtech3/frog-hurricane-skeleton) is a repository with sample content and configuration files to help with development.
 ## Developing On Linux
 Run setupdevenvironment.sh to quickly set up a development environment.
 This script does the following:
 ### Installs